Anubhav Patnaik: Political career

-Patnaik was inspired by his parents’ life journey of unconditional and consistent effort for gradual evolution in the manner of living of his people.
-Biju Pattnaik, former Chief Minister of Odisha, is his graven image politician.
+Patnaik was inspired by his parents life journey of unconditional and consistent effort for gradual evolution in the manner of living of his people.
+Biju Patnaik, former Chief Minister of Odisha, is his graven image politician.
 Resulting that he left his job and contested as MLA candidate to serve for the society and humanity.
 In 2014 defeating Shri Soumya Ranjan Patnaik, he was elected as an MLA of Biju Janata Dal from Khandapada assembly constituency.